Rogers Development Fund

 b) providing general policy and strategic guidance;

-c) drafting and amending criteria and guidelines;
+c) drafting and amending criteria, guidelines and application forms;

 d) drafting and amending the application form;